oracle-devrel/cd3-automation-toolkit/docs/createnetwork-cli.md

 _Steps in detail_:

-1. Modify your excel sheet to update required data in the Tabs - VCNs, DRGs, VCN Info, DHCP and Subnets. <br>
+1. Modify the Excel sheet to update required data in the Tabs - VCNs, DRGs, VCN Info, DHCP and Subnets. <br>

 2. Execute the _setupOCI.py_ file with _workflow_type_ parameter value to _create_resources_:
    ```
 	python setUpOCI.py /cd3user/tenancies/<customer_name>/<customer_name>_setUpOCI.properties
    ```

 3. To Validate the CD3 excel Tabs - Choose option _'Validate CD3'_ and _'Validate Network(VCNs, Subnets, DHCP, DRGs)'_ from sub-menu to check for syntax errors in Excel sheet.
-Examine the log file generated at ```/cd3user/tenancies/<customer_name>/<customer_name>_cd3validator.logs.``` If there are errors, please rectify them accordingly and proceed to the next step. <br>
+Examine the log file generated at ```/cd3user/tenancies/<customer_name>/<customer_name>_cd3validator.logs.``` If there are errors, rectify them accordingly and proceed to the next step. <br>

 4. Choose option to _'Modify Network'_ under _'Network'_ from the displayed menu.
 Once the execution is successful, multiple .tfvars related to networking like _<customer_name\>_major-objects.auto.tfvars_ and more will be generated under the folder ```/cd3user/tenancies/<customer_name>/terraform_files/<region_dir>/<service_dir>```.
 Existing files will move into respective backup folders.<br>
    **Note-**: Make sure to export Sec Rules, Route Rules, DRG Route Rules to CD3 Excel Sheet before executing this option. <br>